 By default, a text message is selected, which I find the more convenient way to receive to receive the code.
 In this test, we will receive the code through text message.
 Tap on Try It.

 Step #8.
-Google will send you code on your device.
+Google will send you code to your device.
 Enter it and tap on Next.

 Step #9.
 You will be confirmed that the verification is successful.
 Tap on Turn On to get things started.